no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 ### Accepted permissions

-In order to use this endpoint you need a `READ` scope with appropriate sensitivity level permission, e.g.: `READ_PRIVATE`.
+In order to use this endpoint you need a `READ` permission with appropriate sensitivity level permission, e.g.: `READ_PRIVATE`.

 ### Examples